Whenever your team is on the road or on site, they can clock in via their mobile app and you can see their location on the map.

 - User has to enable Location services on their mobile phone.

 - User has to allow the Clockify app to access their location.

 - Each regular user can see all their recorded locations.
 Admin sees all recorded locations in the workspace.

-  - Location is recorded every time the TIMER IS STARTED AND STOPPED IN THE MOBILE APP.
-Also, while the timer is running , more locations will be recorded if the user moves significantly (usually more than 500m) – but this varies depending on your device (its operating system, version, settings, and granted permissions).
+- Location is recorded every time timer is started and stopped in the mobile app.
+Also, while the timer is running, more locations will be recorded if the user moves significantly (usually more than 500m) – this varies depending on your device (its operating system, version, settings, and granted permissions).

 - Locations are collected even if the mobile app works in the background.

 - Each location is tied to a time entry.
-If the time entry is deleted, its locations are deleted also.
+If the time entry is deleted, its locations are deleted, as well.

 - Admins can delete anyone’s location.
 Regular users can delete their own location.

 - You can view locations for the past 7 days.
 All locations older than 7 days are deleted forever automatically.

 To view recorded locations, click on Activity in the sidebar, and then the Locations tab.